orbeon/orbeon-forms-doc/xforms/controls/upload.md

 />
 ```

-Note that Internet Explorer can send the `image/pjpeg` mediatype.

 _SECURITY NOTE: The file name and the media type are provided by the user agent (typically a web browser).
 Not only are they not guaranteed to be correct, but they must not be trusted._

 ## The accept attributes